hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 https://docs.google.com/document/d/1FAHEWJQzkU6aisSKvdcxgtUSxdAJa-PTYiNXRngt16s/edit?usp=sharing

 ## Controlling Menus
 In previous work we created a method to prototype whether an iCn3d menu is displayed or not using a menu.json control file.
 The control file is created by instantiating iCn3d to get the entire html, scraping the menu items, and writing the menus and classes with a control flag (0 no display, 1 display) in a nested json structure.
-The nesting corresponds to iCn3D's overall menu structure.
+The nesting corresponds to iCn3D's overall menu structure and allows for entire menu blocks (Specified by Self) or individual items to set.

 To build the menu.jason file, first install and build local version of iCn3D following the instructions on the iCn3D page.
 Next, get cn3d_menu_parser.py and follow the instructions on https://github.com/digitaltodd/iCn3D-protyping/tree/main/menu_parser.